Polligator/Integrated-Visium-Spatial-transcriptomics-data/README.md

 ---

-A simple function used to integrate 10x Genomics Visium Spatial transcriptomics data, the integration is based on Seuart frame work, integration methods includes: scVI,FastMNN,CCA,Harmony and Feature_Anchoring.
+A simple function used to integrate 10x Genomics Visium Spatial transcriptomics data, the integration is based on Seuart frame work. integration methods includes: scVI,FastMNN,CCA,Harmony and FeatureAnchoring.

 To use this function, you need to have the following R packages installed: Seurat, batchelor, reticulate, and the following python packages: scanpy, anndata, scvi-tools.
 All you need to do is to provide the path to the directory that contains all the spaceranger output data, the function will automatically read the data and integrate them.